 - A. Applicability.
-A-cellular wireless height variance is required for any major modification to an existing tower, antenna, or base station or construction of a new tower, antenna, or base station that requires a height in excess of height limits defined in YMC 15.29.070(2). - B. Variance from other standards.
+A wireless height variance is required for any major modification to an existing tower, antenna, or base station or construction of a new tower, antenna, or base station that requires a height in excess of height limits defined in YMC 15.29.070(2). - B. Variance from other standards.
 A major modification to an existing tower, antenna, or base station or construction of a new tower, antenna, or base station that requires variance from design criteria in YMC 15.29.070 other than height shall follow the standard variance procedures in Ch.
-15.21 YMC (including review criteria). - BC.
-Criteria for Granting Wireless Height Variance.
+15.21 YMC (including review criteria). - C. Criteria for Granting Wireless Height Variance.
 The hearing examiner shall have the authority to grant a variance from the maximum height allowed for a tower, antenna or base station when, in his/her opinion, the conditions as set forth herein have been found to exist.
 A wireless height variance is subject to: - 1.
 Compliance with standard wireless permit standards of YMC 15.29.120(D); - 2.
 Standard variance procedures in Chapter 15.21 YMC (not including review criteria); and - 3.
 All of the following criteria must be met: - a.
-The additional height is necessary to provide adequate service to the residents of the city and no other alternative is available; - b.
+The additional height is necessary to provide adequate service and no other alternative is available; - b.
 A significant portion of the tower and related facilities are screened by existing evergreen trees or existing structures; - c.
-Strict application of current height limits would deprive a tower or antenna operator from achieving the minimum height required to meet the proven communications wireless need; - d.
+Strict application of current height limits would deprive a tower or antenna operator from achieving the minimum height required to meet the proven wireless need; - d.
 The structure for which the variance is requested is in harmony with the general purpose and intent of this chapter; - e.
-There are special circumstances applicable to the subject property such as shape, topography, location, or surroundings that prevent the operator from achieving the minimum height required to meet the provencommunications need;

-- fe.
-That the granting of such variance will not be materially detrimental to the public welfare or injurious to the property or improvements in the vicinity; - gf.
-Any visual impacts will be mitigated to the greatest extent possible using camouflage, stealth or screening as defined by this chapter; - hg.
-The location of the tower and antenna has been chosen so as to minimize the visibility of the facility from residentially zoned land and to minimize the obstruction of scenic views from public properties; and ih.
-The variance is the minimum necessary to grant relief to the applicant. - CD.
-Decision.
-Based upon the information provided by the applicant, the results of the balloon test and visual impact analysis, and findings of compliance or noncompliance with the criteria set forth herein, the examiner may: - 1.
+That the granting of such variance will not be materially detrimental to the public welfare or injurious to the property or improvements in the vicinity; - f.
+Any visual impacts will be mitigated to the greatest extent possible using camouflage, stealth or screening as defined by this chapter; - g.
+The location of the tower and antenna has been chosen so as to minimize the visibility of the facility from residentially zoned land and to minimize the obstruction of scenic views from public properties; and - h.
+The variance is the minimum necessary to grant relief to the applicant. - D. Decision.
+Based upon the information provided by the applicant, the results of the visual impact analysis, and findings of compliance or noncompliance with the criteria set forth herein, the examiner may: - 1.
 Approve an application for a variance, which may include additional requirements above those specified in this title or require modification of the proposal to comply with specified requirements or local conditions; or - 2.
-Deny a variance if the proposal does not meet or cannot be conditioned or modified to meet subsection B of this section. - DE.
-Burden of Proof.
-The applicant has the burden of proving that the proposed wireless height variance meets all of the necessary criteria-in subsection B of this section.
+Deny a variance if the proposal does not meet or cannot be conditioned or modified to meet subsection B of this section. - E. Burden of Proof.
+The applicant has the burden of proving that the proposed wireless height variance meets all of the necessary criteria.
 (Ord.
 2016-029 § 1 (Exh.
 A) (part), 2016: Ord.
 2013-051 § 2 (Exh.
 A) (part), 2013).